Northcote, Auckland: Education

 Auckland University of Technology has its North Campus on Akoranga Drive.

 Hato Petera College was a secondary (years 9–13) school.
 It opened as Saint Peter's Catechist School in 1928 and changed its name in 1972.
 It was a state integrated Catholic Māori school, and offered full-time boarding for enrolled students until the end of 2016, when it became a day school.
 It closed in 2018.

 Sport and recreation

 The suburb is also home to the Northcote Tigers rugby league club, which was founded in 1910.
 The Northcote and Birkenhead Rugby Union Club was founded 1929.

 Transport

 Northcote is adjacent to the Auckland Northern Motorway, which runs along the east of the suburb.
-Auckland ferry services run by Fullers Group stop at Northcote Point, near the northern end of the Auckland Harbour Bridge.
+Auckland ferry services run by Fullers360 stop at Northcote Point, near the northern end of the Auckland Harbour Bridge.

 In the year 2000, a Northern Busway station was proposed for Northcote, located on Stafford Road.
 This proposed station was cancelled in December 2000, after lobbying by residents, who were concerned about increased traffic and public transport in the area.